RBF Weighted Hyper-Involution for RGB-D Object Detection: The Model

-As discussed in Section 2, most of the existing state-of-the-art RGB-D object detection models rely on two-stage detection architecture which negatively impact their real-time speed.
-Therefore, we design a single stage detector architecture which unlike a two-stage detector, does not require a separate sparse prediction stage and predicts bounding boxes in a single pass through the neural network.
-As demonstrated in Figure \ref{MainModel}, first this model takes color image and its corresponding depth map as input to two different streams of the network.
-One stream of the network containing the depth aware hyper-involution (described in Section III.
-B) followed by a pooling layer are responsible for extracting the color image features with parallel attention to object's depth.
-The second stream of the network processes complementary semantic features from the corresponding depth map using a hyper-involution (which has the same filter generator as the depth aware hyper-involution, described in III.
-B.4, but excluding the depth aware filter) followed by pooling layer to make shapes compatible prior to the information fusion.
-The information extracted from the two streams of network is then combined using fusion stage described in Section III.
-C. The model after the fusion consists of a backbone network with 13 convolutional layers, shown in Figure \ref{MainModel}, which is inspired by the success of \cite{simonyan2014very}.
-An interesting feature of this backbone structure is that instead of having a large number of hyper-parameters, it has convolution layers of 3x3 filter with stride 1 and always use the same padding and maxpool layer of 2x2 filter of stride 2.
-This backbone structure plays a crucial role in significantly reducing the overall computational complexity of the detection model.
-Final stage of the detection model comprise a detection head that provides the final classification and localization prediction via non-max suppression layer.
-We use the loss function suggested by \cite{redmon2017yolo9000} because of its compatibility with this model output and success in state-of-the-art single stage detectors \cite{huang2018yolo, jo2017real}.
+Existing RGB-D object detection models typically use two-stage architectures, which hinder real-time performance.
+Our solution introduces a single-stage detector that predicts bounding boxes in a single pass, eliminating the need for a separate sparse prediction stage.
+As shown in Figure \ref{MainModel}, the model takes a color image and its corresponding depth map as input to two different network streams.
+One stream, containing the depth-aware hyper-involution (described in Section \ref{sec:depthhyper}) followed by a pooling layer, extracts color image features while paying parallel attention to depth.
+The second stream processes complementary semantic features from the depth map using a hyper-involution (described in Section \ref{hypersec}), followed by a pooling layer to align shapes before fusion.
+The features from the two streams are then combined using the fusion stage described in Section \ref{sec:fusionstage}.
+The post-fusion model consists of a backbone network with 13 convolutional layers, as shown in Figure \ref{MainModel}, inspired by \cite{simonyan2014very}.
+This backbone uses 3x3 convolutional layers with a stride of 1, consistent padding, and 2x2 max-pooling layers with a stride of 2, significantly reducing computational complexity.
+The final detection stage includes a detection head that provides classification and localization predictions through a non-max suppression layer.
+We use the loss function suggested by \cite{redmon2017yolo9000} due to its compatibility with this model's output and its success in state-of-the-art single-stage detector \cite{huang2018yolo}.